Total distance: 1.5 miles

 Part of interconnected trail system: Yes

 Trail Surface: Earth

-Trail Markers: red blazes, blue blazes, orange blazes, no, kiosk, red trail markers
+Trail Markers: kiosk, no, red blaze, blue blaze, orange blaze, red trail markers

 This trail is ADA Accessible.

 Use of firearms for deer hunting is not allowed.
 Bow hunting may be allowed.
 BE SAFE: See the specific trail owner/steward’s website for the most up to date details

 This trail is open year round.